 CANADIAN AND INTERNATIONAL STUDIES have demonstrated that both sedimentary and crystalline rock formations can have favourable geologic, hydraulic and geochemical properties to safely contain and isolate used nuclear fuel for very long time frames.
 These types of rocks are being actively considered in several countries.
 Finland and Sweden are developing their used nuclear fuel repositories in crystalline rock.
 France and Switzerland are investigating sedimentary formations.
-Japan and other countries are considering both crystalline rock and sedimentary rock for their repository programs.
+Japan and other countries are considering both crystalline rocks and sedimentary rocks for their repository programs.
+Given the regional variability of these two geological formations, the selection of one formation over the other is a function of site-specific conditions and availability.

-Sedimentary rocks are produced by the accumulation of sediment into topographic depressions on the surface of the Earth (e.g. lakes, oceans, bays and rivers).
-Such sediment may be produced by the erosion of previously existing rock or the precipitation of dissolved minerals.
-The deposited sediments are gradually compacted by the weight of overlying beds and transformed into solid sedimentary rock by a process called cementation.
+Sedimentary rocks are produced by the accumulation of sediments into topographic depressions on the surface of the Earth (e.g., lakes, oceans, bays and rivers).
+Such sediments may be produced by the erosion of previously existing rocks or the precipitation of dissolved minerals.
+The deposited sediments are gradually compacted by the weight of overlying beds and transformed into solid sedimentary rocks by a process called cementation.
 Sedimentary rocks are classified according to grain size and composition.
 Sedimentary rocks with large grain sizes are referred to as conglomerates or breccias.
 Fine-grained sedimentary rocks are commonly classified as argillaceous sediments and may be referred to as clays and shales.

-Crystalline rocks consist entirely of crystallized material and are further classified into Igneous and Metamorphic rocks.
+Crystalline rocks consist of crystallized material and are further classified into igneous and metamorphic rocks.
 Igneous rocks are typically formed from the cooling and crystallization of magma from deep within the Earth.
 Granite is a good example of an igneous rock formed under the Earth's surface.
 Occasionally, igneous rocks are formed on the surface of the Earth by volcanic eruptions and are referred to as volcanic rocks.
-The molten material cools more rapidly at the Earth's surface, which gives volcanic rocks their fine-grained crystal appearance.
-Rhyolite, basalt and obsidian are examples of igneous rocks that have formed at the surface of the Earth.

 Metamorphic rocks are formed from pre-existing igneous or sedimentary rocks.
 These rocks are transformed (metamorphosed) by being compressed by the action of plate tectonics, which causes temperature and pressure to increase.
 The process of metamorphism reorganizes the existing minerals in the rock by changing the original crystal grain sizes or realigning minerals.
 Examples of metamorphic rocks include marble, serpentinite, quartzite, argillite, slate and gneiss.